 In this, Jesus demonstrates love for your enemy as the religious leaders opposed Him but He still went with the man to help his daughter.

-And a woman was there who had been subject to bleeding for twelve years.
-She had suffered a great deal under the care of many doctors and had spent all she had, yet instead of getting better she grew worse.
+Among them was a woman who had had a hemorrhage for twelve years and had suffered a great deal under many physicians.
+She had spent her life savings; yet instead of improving, she had grown worse.

 In this crowd was a woman who was suffering from a physical problem.
 She had been suffering for twelve years and we are reminded that the number twelve is associated with divine authority throughout the Bible.
 The doctors couldn't help so she came to Jesus out of desperation.

-When she heard about Jesus, she came up behind him in the crowd and touched his cloak, because she thought, 'If I just touch his clothes, I will be healed.'
-Immediately her bleeding stopped and she felt in her body that she was freed from her suffering.
+She had heard about Yeshua, so she came up behind him in the crowd and touched his robe; for she said, "If I touch even his clothes, I will be healed."
+Instantly the hemorrhaging stopped, and she felt in her body that she had been healed from the disease.

 Out of faith, the woman simply touched Jesus' cloak and was healed.
 We notice that there was no big "healing service" or some other scheduled event but simply a woman coming to Jesus by faith.
 It did not take another person to do something for her or a donation or anything else but faith.

-At once Jesus realized that power had gone out from him.
-He turned around in the crowd and asked, 'Who touched my clothes?'
-'You see the people crowding against you,' his disciples answered, 'and yet you can ask, "Who touched me?"'
+At the same time, Yeshua, aware that power had gone out from him, turned around in the crowd and asked, "Who touched my clothes?"
+His talmidim responded, "You see the people pressing in on you; and still you ask, `Who touched me?'"

 When Jesus asked who had touched Him, the disciples did not understand how He knew that one person had when He was in a crowd.
 They did not understand the power of a touch of faith.
 It was the faith of the woman that set her touch apart from the rest of the crowd and it is that same faith in Jesus Christ that sets us apart from the rest of the world.